mnottoli/ddX-GSoC/README.md

 it. [^2]

-In this case, the modeling problem is turned into a **classical electrostatic problem** which can be tackled by using the Maxwell equations.
+In this case, the modeling problem is turned into a **classical electrostatic problem** which can be tackled using the Maxwell equations.

 Depending on the dielectric constant and ion concentration we